Serde data model

 - As a Serde string.
 Unfortunately serialization would be brittle because an

-is not guaranteed to be representable in UTF-8 and deserialization would be brittle because Serde strings are allowed to contain 0-bytes. - As a Serde byte array.
-This fixes both problems with using string, but now
+OsStringis not guaranteed to be representable in UTF-8 and deserialization would be brittle because Serde strings are allowed to contain 0-bytes.

-on Unix and deserialize it on Windows we end up with the wrong string.
+if we serialize an OsStringon Unix and deserialize it on Windows we end up with the wrong string.

-as a Serde enum.
+Serde data model by treating OsString as a Serde enum.
 Effectively it acts

-were defined as the following type, even though this does
+as though OsString were defined as the following type, even though this does

 not match its definition on any individual platform.